Kong/docs.konghq.com/app/docs/0.5.x/clustering.md

 ## 3. Adding new nodes to a cluster

+Every Kong node that points to the same datastore needs to join in a cluster with the other nodes.
 A Kong Cluster is made of at least two Kong nodes pointing to the same datastore.
-Everytime a new node is being started, we also need to join it with the other existing nodes and make sure it belongs to the same Kong Cluster.
-This can be done in two different ways, automatically or manually.

-#### Joining automatically

-This is the default behavior, as specified by the `auto-join` property in the [cluster settings][cluster].
 Every time a new Kong node is being started it will register its first local, non-loopback, IPv4 address to the datastore.
 When that happens, it will also try to join any other node that has previously registered its address as well.

 Sometimes the automatically determined address is not always the appropriate one.
 You can override the advertised address by specifiying your own custom address in the `advertise` property in the [cluster settings][cluster].

-#### Joining manually

-By setting to `false` the `auto-join` property in the [cluster settings][cluster], Kong will not try to auto-join a cluster on startup.
-Instead, you will need to use the [`kong cluster join [address]`][cli-cluster] CLI command to manually add the Kong node to a cluster.

 ## 4. Removing nodes from a cluster

-Everytime a new Kong node is stopped, that node needs to be removed from the cluster or its state will be marked as `failed`.
+Everytime a new Kong node is stopped, that node will try to gracefully remove itself from the cluster.
 When a node has been successfully removed from a cluster, its state transitions to `left`.

-There are two ways to remove a node from the cluster, automatically or manually.
+To gracefully stop and remove a node from the cluster just execute the `kong quit` or `kong stop` CLI commands.

-#### Leaving automatically

-This is the default behavior, as specified by the `auto-join` property in the [cluster settings][cluster].
-Everytime a node is being stopped by executing either `kong quit` or `kong stop` CLI commands, Kong will also try to remove the node from the cluster automatically, transitioning its state to `left`.

-#### Leaving manually

-By setting to `false` the `auto-join` property in the [cluster settings][cluster], Kong will not automatically remove the node from the cluster.
-Instead, you will need to use the [`kong cluster force-leave [node_name]`][cli-cluster] CLI command to remove the node from the cluster.

-Note that `force-leave` requires a node name, instead of the address of the node.
-You can find node names by running `kong cluster members`.
+You can `force-leave` a `failed` node from the cluster using the [`kong cluster force-leave`][cli-cluster] CLI command.
+Check the [Node Failures](#node-failures) paragraph for more info.

 ## 5. Checking the cluster state